zeno-ml/zeno/README.md

 - `mkdir data; cd data; git clone https://github.com/YoongiKim/CIFAR-10-images`
 - `poetry run zeno examples/cifar/tests/zeno.toml`
 - For debugging, you can use the "Run and Debug" sidebar in VSCode (a play button with a bug icon), and run the `zenocifar` configuration.

+To see live changes to the frontend:

+- `cd frontend; npm run dev`